ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         import AppAuth
         ```

-        Then provide the following declarations to the AppDelegate class that will create a placeholder for the authorization session and refer to it during the redirection:
+        Then, provide the following declarations to the AppDelegate class that will create a placeholder for the authorization session and refer to it during the redirection:

         ```swift
         // AppDelegate.swift